-If you need a Bristol brain injury attorney, you can turn to the Law Offices of Greg Prosmushkin, P.C. for help.
+If you need a Brain Injury Attorney, you can turn to The Law Offices of Greg Prosmushkin, P.C. for help.
 Their knowledgeable and experienced team will work with you to secure the compensation you need for all of your accident-related expenses.

 What Are They?

 Traumatic brain injuries can be confusing to understand because they cover a wide range of things that can happen to your brain.
 There are more than 5.3 Million People with Disabilities Caused by TBIs in the United States right now.
 Here are some common ways they can occur: